 However, this approach makes it difficult to share the project folder with someone else who may choose to place the project folder under a different folder such as C:\User\John\Documents\Project1\.
 In such a scenario, the user would need to modify every R script that references the directory D:\Jdoe\Project1\.
 A better solution is to specify the location of the data folder relative to the location of the Analysis folder such as,

 The two dots, .., tells R to move up the directory hierarchy relative to the current working directory.
-So in our working example, ../ tells R to move out of the Analysis/ folder and up into the Project1/ folder.
+In our working example, ../ tells R to move out of the Analysis/ folder and up into the Project1/ folder.
 The relative path ../Data/ACS.csv tells R to move out of the Analysis/ directory and over into the Data/ directory before attempting to read the contents of the ACS.csv data file.

 2.5 Packages